About the Courseware

 - Content meets or exceeds ASHP healthcare curriculum and certification test standards for emergency preparedness.

 - New!
-Add one of our new eChapters to meet the specific needs of your course: Pharmacy and Pharmacy Technicians eChapter or Health Information Management eChapter.
+Add one of our new eChapters to meet the specific needs of your course: Pharmacists and Pharmacy Technicians eChapter or Health Information Specialists eChapter.
 These eChapters include hands-on laboratory activities and projects.
+Learn more.

 - Key Abbreviations and Acronyms reinforce essential terminology students are expected to know.